-The vast majority of Canadian jurisdictions include the development of positive attitudes as an important component to be embedded within science teaching and learning.
+The vast majority of Canadian provinces and territories include the development of positive attitudes as an important component to be embedded within science teaching and learning.
 This importance must be mirrored in PCAP Science.
-PCAP Science gathers data about students' attitudes using both contextualized embedded attitude items and a student questionnaire.
+PCAP Science gathers data about students' attitudes using both contextualized embedded attitude items and a student questionnaire (when science is the major domain).
 Gathering data about students' attitudes both in and out of context will provide data on whether attitudes vary between these two types of methodologies and how this affects achievement.
 Hidi and Berndorff (1998) argue that situational interest can have an important effect on both cognitive and motivational functioning; however, investigations of its role remain "haphazard and scattered."
 By using both contextualized attitude items and a student questionnaire, PCAP Science could provide data to further this area of research.